-Whenever an EMRx unit is connected a new background log file is created which logs all data received by the application until Stop Tracking is pressed in 5.4 ANDROID MAIN MENU.
+Whenever an EMRx unit is connected a new background log file is created which logs all data received by the application until Stop Tracking is pressed.
 These files can then be opened and examined at a later date.
 Typically, these files are stored on the host device at the following location:

-Internal shared storage\Android\data\com.online\electronics.emrx\files
+Internal shared storage\Android\data\com.ik_trax.emrx\files